AdobeDocs/adobeio-console/getting-started.md

 The _Downloads_ screen provides access to the SDKs for many of Adobe's most powerful and popular products and technologies.
 It can be accessed by selecting **Download resources** from the *Quick start* menu or by selecting **Downloads** in the top navigation.

-To learn more about accessing downloads, visit the [downloads documentation](downloads.md).
+To learn more about accessing downloads, read the [downloads overview](downloads.md).

 ![](images/downloads.png)